PLEASE NOTE: Australian Federal Police Investigations was created on 6 May 2017 and is a work in progress. Last edited August 2020.

 The then-Minister for Communications, the TIO and the Federal police were all supplied with this document, along with a number of other documents indicating my private telephone conversations were being ‘bugged’.
 Another FOI document, Folio 000605, shows the writer knew when “…Smith is in Melbourne”.
 I used to go to Melbourne (see AFP Evidence File No 8) on promotional tours to various single clubs advertising the outdoor activities we were packaging for two and three night stays.
 This information could only have been gleaned from listening into this call to find out when I was going and which staff member would be on duty at the camp.
 Anyone reading the AFP transcripts of my interview on 26 September 1994 (see AFP Evidence File No 7) will see the AFP documented many examples Telstra must have listened into our private telephone conversations in order to document the details in these FOI documents.
 Open Letter File No/12 and File No/13 prove COT cases’ faxes were intercepted during their arbitrations.

-At Australian Federal Police Investigations, there is a detailed description of how Dr Hughes (arbitrator) spent five, non-stop hours interrogating me in front of two of Telstra’s arbitration defence officers.
+At Australian Federal Police Investigations, there is a detailed description of how Dr Hughes (the arbitrator) spent five, non-stop hours interrogating me in front of two of Telstra’s arbitration defence officers.
 This interrogation included questions that were clearly made in an attempt to discover how far the Australian Federal Police had reached, during their investigations into issues that the then-Government Minister, Michael Lee MP, had officially asked them to investigate, in relation to whether or not my faxes were indeed being intercepted or had just been lost in the system.
 This sort of interrogation was, however, forbidden under the rules of the signed arbitration agreement but, in Australia, when you challenge the Telstra Corporation, you have absolutely no chance of finding justice!

 In January 1999, the arbitration claimants provided the Australian government with a report confirming confidential, arbitration-related documents were secretly and illegally screened before they arrived at their intended destination.
 In my case, even though the arbitrator’s secretary advised the arbitration process that six of my faxed claim documents never reached the arbitrator’s office, I was never afforded the opportunity to resubmit this material for assessment.
 My fax account shows I dialed the correct fax number on all six occasions.

-NONE of the COT cases were ever on a terrorist list in 1994 (or since, for that matter) and none of us were ever listed as suspects regarding any crimes committed against any Australian citizens.
+NONE of the COT cases was ever on a terrorist list in 1994 (or since, for that matter) and none of us was ever listed as suspects regarding any crimes committed against any Australian citizens.
 Why were our in-confidence arbitration and Telstra-related documents hacked by Telstra?
 In my case, 42 separate sets of correspondence faxed to the arbitrator’s office (some with attachments) are not listed on the Arbitration Schedules of Material as received by the arbitration process.
 Front Page Part One File No/1 shows the arbitrator’s secretary advised Tony Watson (of Telstra’s arbitration defence unit) that on 23 May 1994 six of my claim documents did not reach arbitrator’s fax machine.
 Yet, I was charged on my Telstra account for those six faxes.
 When this matter was exposed, no one from the arbitrator’s office nor the TIO’s office allowed me to amend my claim so that proven “not received” claim documents were valued by the arbitrator in support of my claim.

 The 24 January 1995 letter was faxed to the arbitrators’ office.
 Is there a connection between the loss of my faxed arbitration documents and the TIO’s 28 June 1995 letter stating that his office has no record of my 24 January 1995 letter to the arbitrator requesting him to seek various documents from Telstra under the discovery process?
 My 24 January 1995 letter requesting a copy of the Cape Bridgewater/Bell Canada information to be provided from Telstra through the arbitration process was received (see Front Page Part One File No/2-A to 2-E).